emilienogue/egsr2024.github.io/sponsors.md

             max-width: 45%; /* Set the maximum width to 60% of the container */
             height: auto; /* Maintain the aspect ratio */ }

+        .sponsorImagePageSilverBestPaperAward {
+            max-width: 50%; /* Adjust the maximum width as needed */
+            height: auto; /* Maintain the aspect ratio */ }
     </style>
 </head>